DanielGnzlzVll/rjco_scraping/README.md

 ```

 ## Windows
-You can download the latest release from [here](DanielGnzlzVll/rjco_scraping/releases/latest/download/rjco_scraping.exe) then open the .exe file
+You can download the latest release from [here](https://github.com/DanielGnzlzVll/rjco_scraping/releases/latest/download/rjco_scraping.exe) then open the .exe file.